 to limit the maximum number of directory levels to visit.

-Here is an example that restricts the directory level to given folder only (level 1):
+Here is an example that restricts the directory level to a top-level folder only (level 1):

-// print all files and folders in current folder
+// print all files and folders in the current folder

 paths.forEach(System.out::println);